 Recommended Courses to be Completed

-While dental schools place no restrictions upon a student’s choice of a major, it is recommended that the following science and math courses be completed by the end of the junior year (assuming a four year graduation path).
+While dental schools place no restrictions upon a student’s choice of a major, it is recommended that the following science and math courses be completed by the end of the junior year (assuming a four year graduation path with application to dental school between the third and fourth year).

 - Biology 130 Principles of Biology (with lab)